Josef-Friedrich/rsync-watch/README.md

 optional arguments:
-  -h, --help            show this help message and exit --beep                Give auditive feedback by using the “beep” command.
+  -h, --help            show this help message and exit --host-name HOST_NAME
-  --host-name HOST_NAME
                         The hostname to submit over NSCA to the monitoring.
   --rsync-args RSYNC_ARGS